• Skip to primary navigation

 Instructions

-• Preheat your oven to 425
+• Preheat oven to 425 F.

 • Once the squash is fully cooked, remove and let sit until cool enough to handle – about 10 minutes.
 Once cool, scoop the squash out of the hard skin into a bowl.
 Discard the skin.
 Set aside.
-NOTE: Some butternut squash is thicker than others, so you may have to let it cook longer if it's not soft after 45 minutes.

 If Using an Immersion Blender

-• In the pot with cooked onions and garlic, add the cooked butternut squash, 1 tsp. brown sugar, 2 tbsp. butter, 1 tsp. celery salt, ½ tsp. cayenne pepper, 1 tbsp. curry, a tiny shake of nutmeg, a tiny shake of cinnamon and a few good shakes of fresh black pepper to your pot.
+• In the pot with cooked onions and garlic, add the cooked butternut squash, 1 tsp. brown sugar, 2 tbsp. butter, 1 tsp. celery salt, ½ tsp. cayenne pepper, 1 tbsp. curry, a tiny shake of nutmeg, a tiny shake of cinnamon, and a few good shakes of fresh black pepper to your pot.
 Give it all a little mix with a wooden spoon.

 • Add 4 cups of chicken broth and gently stir.
 Let simmer for 10 minutes.

 • Turn off heat and blend with your blender until smooth and creamy.
+Taste and add more salt or spices as necessary.

 If Using a Standing Blender